-Rakam lets you model your data and analyze it in an ad-hoc manner.
-You model the data programmatically or use one of the recipes that we provide and analyze the data using the UI without requiring SQL.
-We aim to provide powerful analytical user interfaces for non-technical people, they slice/dice the data, create complex behavioral reports such as funnel & retention without any need of SQL.
+Rakam lets you model your data and perform ad-hoc analysis on all your company data connecting to your data warehouse directly.
+You can model the data programmatically with SQL or use one of our recipes to start analyzing your data with rakam's built-in reporting features such as segmentation, funnel, flow, retention, and SQL.
+Rakam provides powerful analytical interfaces for non-technical users; they can slice/dice the data, create complex behavioral reports without any need for SQL.

 The tool consists of the following concepts in this order:

-In order to be able to use Rakam, you need to install recipes.
+To use Rakam, you need to install or create recipes.
 Recipes are a set of models & dashboards, you can find the pre-built recipes in our marketplace under the

 Develop page.
 If you want to model the data in your database, you can create a new recipe from scratch using our IDE.
 Here is how the

 Develop page looks like:

 If you're a data analyst who's planning to integrate Rakam, you can learn more about the recipes from Recipe Introduction.

 Once you install the recipes, you can analyze the data through the models created via recipes.
 We have different Explores that let you analyze the data for different use-cases without any technical knowledge.
 Here are the current Explore features that you can use: